 The PD150 has been compared and contrasted with the Canon XL1 numerous times on numerous occasions.
 Everyone has their opinions on which camera is better and why.
 As with all pieces of equipment the 'best' choice often depends on the task you're trying to accomplish.
 Both the PD150 and XL1 are able to shoot professional level video, and in the hands of a professional both can create phenominal pictures.
 Having said that, I will explain why the PD150 became my personal choice.

 Picture Resolution - Playback tests conducted at DV.com showed the XL1 was able to reproduce 460 lines of horizontal resolution.
 The PD150 played back 500 lines of resolution.
 That puts the playback resolution of the PD150 8% higher than that of the XL1.
 Numbers for the XL1s were not available.
 Some may argue that 8% resolution makes no difference in the overall picture quality.
-I'm not enough of a technophile to argue this point so I decided to check footage shot with
+I'm not enough of a technophile to argue this point so I decided to check footage shot with both cameras.

 I used the XL1 to shoot a variety of concerts and orchestras put on by local schools.
 The lighting of these converts changed with each performance forcing the camera to handle both low light situations and areas of high exposure.
 The DSR-250, VX2000, and PD150 were put to similar tests; in some cases the XL1 was shooting simultaneously with the Sony counterpart.
 To my eye the Sony footage handled both low-light and overexposure more gracefully than the Canon.
 On concerts that required footage from the XL1 and a Sony model to be spliced together the difference was readily apparent.
 When fully zoomed out the Sony retained a fairly sharp image while the Canon tended to 'blob' the people into rough shapes.
 With both cameras zoomed in on faces, the performance of the camera images were roughly comparable.
 I should point out that I was using the original lens that came with the XL1 on these shoots for the most part, though some footage was taken with the Canon 3x wide angle lens.